Jumping the Broom: Plot

-During the bachelor party, Sabrina and Jason have a fight about his mother wanting them to be jumping the broom.
-Malcolm talks to Jason and complains and asks why he isn't the best man.
-Jason tells him that they haven't been best friends in years and Malcolm has only been there to ask for money.
-When Jason leaves and tries to apologize to Sabrina, Chef McKenna is busy kissing Blythe and not noticing the food which begins to burn which sets off the alarm.
-Sabrina closes the door on him but they make up through text; however, they have doubts about their wedding.
+At the bachelor party, Sabrina and Jason fight about his mother wanting them to jump the broom.
+Malcolm complains to Jason about not being the best man, who reminds him they have not been best friends for years as Malcolm only appears when he needs money.
+When Jason leaves and tries to apologize to Sabrina, Chef McKenna is busy kissing Blythe, who fails to notice the food burning, which sets off the alarm.
+Sabrina closes the door on Jason, but they make up through text.

 In the morning, everything begins normally.
-The boys have a friendly game of football, though Pam tries to tell Jason about Claudine and Geneva's secret.
-Blythe also talks to McKenna about the relationship.
-McKenna tells her that he thinks she is beautiful and a relationship is still an option.
-Greg reveals to Claudine that he is not having an affair, but has made some bad investments and lost most of his money.
-While Pam is getting fitted in her dress, she tries to confront Sabrina about the secret but is interrupted when Jason gets hurt when pushed by Malcolm.
-Pam tells Sabrina to ask her parents who are her real parents.
-Claudine and Geneva tell the truth which hurts Sabrina and causes her to drive off and cancel the wedding.
-Jason confronts his mother and tells her he is a grown man and to stop treating him like a little boy.
-Jason tells everyone to look for Sabrina and also punches Malcolm for saying “ Now no one can be the best man now”.
+The boys have a friendly game of football, although Pam tries to tell Jason Claudine and Geneva's secret.
+Blythe also talks to McKenna about the relationship, who tells her she is beautiful and that it is still an option.
+Greg reveals to Claudine that he is not having an affair, but rather has made some bad investments, leaving them broke.

+While Pam is getting fitted in her dress, she tries to reveal the secret to Sabrina, but is interrupted when Jason gets hurt when pushed by Malcolm.
+She suggests Sabrina ask her parents who her real parents are, so Claudine and Geneva tell the truth.
+Hurt, Sabrina drives off and cancels the wedding.
+Jason confronts his mother, telling her to stop treating him like a child.
+He asks everyone to look for Sabrina and also punches Malcolm for saying “Now no one can be the best man now”.
 Jason prays to God to help him.

-Geneva is called by Sabrina who is at the docks in a boat.
-Geneva gives the story of Sabrina's father.
-He was a man in Paris whom she loved and planned to travel the world with but she soon found out he had a wife and child and she returned home alone and pregnant.
-Jason meets back with Sabrina and the two reconcile.
-Sabrina goes back home to dress.
-She gets a broom and a note from Pam saying she is returning home and is sorry.
-She chases down Pam and asks her to stay.
-They forgive each other and Pam agrees to stay.
+Geneva is called to a boat at the docks by Sabrina.
+She explains she met and fell in love with Sabrina's father in Paris.
+They planned to travel the world, but Geneva soon discovered he had a wife and child, so she returned home alone and pregnant.
+Jason meets with Sabrina and they reconcile.
+When she goes home to dress, she finds the broom with a note from Pam, saying she is leaving home and apologizing.
+Sabrina chases her down, they forgive each other and Pam agrees to stay.

 Jason and Sabrina have the wedding and also jump the broom.
-After the wedding, Sebastian kisses Shonda, finally winning her affections, and presumably begins a relationship.
-Greg and Claudine reconcile and she reveals she has secret funds, and that they are still wealthy.
-Malcolm and Amy (Julie Bowen), the wedding planner, start sharing a moment together in which she asks if he wants to dance with her and he accepts.
+Afterwards, Sebastian kisses Shonda, finally winning her affections, and presumably begins a relationship.
+Greg and Claudine reconcile and she reveals she has secret funds.
+Malcolm and Amy, the wedding planner, share a moment together and dance.
 At the end, the whole family happily does the Cupid Shuffle.